NavigateLabs/boardlocked/README.md

 The name comes from a combination of boardgame and the -locked nomer from various osrs game-modes.
 The idea is that each chunk is a boardgame tile, where you must move and perform one action each turn.

 It came from trying to improve chunklocked in certain aspects, focusing on roleplaying, smoother progression and roguelike-ish elements where a run can end up completely different from a previous one.
-Eventually I found that this simple rule fixed most of my problems.
 Since you can only perform one action per chunk, your choice really matters!

 ## Play